vvoelz/gnina_demo/README.md

 # gnina_demo
-A demo and tutorial for Autodock Vina
+A demo and tutorial for docking with GNINA

 ## Setup